Ricette di Sicilia

 - 3

-Fill each round with the fruit mixture, fold over into a half-moon shape and make a small slit on top with a knife.
+Spoon the filling onto each disc, fold over to form a half-moon shape, and make a small slit on top with a knife.

 - 4

-Bake in a preheated oven at 180°C for about 30 minutes, until the nipitiḍḍata puff up and the filling peeks through.
+Bake in a preheated oven at 180°C for about 30 minutes, until the Nipitiḍḍata open slightly to reveal the filling.

 💡 Tips and Variations